M1 (Istanbul Metro): Operations and route

-Route diagram of the M1 line with M1A and M1B branches.
+M1 route diagram with M1A and M1B branches.

 A total of 105 trainsets transport up to 400,000 passenger daily between the operation hours from 6:00 in the early morning to 0:00 in the midnight.
 The M1 line has a maximum headway of 2 ½ minutes during peak hours.
 All stations have covered seating.
 A total of 135 escalators and 65 elevators make access to the stations easy for passengers.

 M1A line

 The M1A line is 20 km long in total, and serves 18 stations.
 The trip between the termini stations, Yenikapı and Atatürk Airport, takes approximately 35 minutes.
 Daily, 169 trains run in each direction between the termini stations, with a peak-hour headway of 6 minutes.

 On the M1A line, seven stations are built underground, nine are ground-level stations, and three are elevated.
 The stations are so structured that six of them have island platforms and eleven stations have side platforms.
 The connection station at Otogar in Esenler has two island platforms, which enable traffic on three tracks by the two different M1 branch lines.